Our key drivers

 Thank is owed to Merck that instantly recognized the potential.
 Thank is also owed to DFG who granted a postdoc position, though the position was not fulfilled.

 - Print on the plate like on paper!
+This means be disruptive and think differently.
+Miniaturization to a still managable size is the key for progress.
 We showed printing on the plate for the first time in 2007.
 We developed it further and printed sample solutions, the mobile phase or the HPTLC layer itsself.
 The current state is an open source Office Chromatography system.

 The exploited open source technologies also offered potential for own tailormade automatizations with regard to automated HPTLC-MS, for which we submitted 2 papers.

-I learned that such too novel ideas have to be evoked by mainly own privat resources.
-It was said, you can do it by yourself.
+I learned that such disruptive ideas are not welcome (It was said, you can do it by yourself.)
 So, doing it and being successful should be no problem, right?
 How can scientists bear the unbearable disrespect?
 Passion is the key.
-Recently, funding of a PhD position has been obtained.
+Recently, for the first time (after a decade), a funding of a PhD position has been obtained.

 Why not?
 The miniaturized all-in-one open source system!

-In 2010, we have founded the new discipline combining planar chromatography with office peripherals, we called Office Chromatography.
-Focussing the open planar concept and participating in the worldwide progress of print & media technology, office chromatography will provide an ideal platform for miniaturized planar chromatography on ultrathin or nano-structured plates.
-Chromatographic runs are performed within a minute for many samples in parallel, meaning runs/sample below a second in a user-friendly environment.
-This new discipline is at its infancy, however, the fundamental proof was given in 2010.
-Read more in a and the latest ...
+In 2010, we have founded a new discipline combining planar chromatography with office peripherals, called Office Chromatography.
+Focussing the open planar concept and participating in the worldwide progress of print & media technology, office chromatography will provide an ideal platform for miniaturized planar chromatography on credit-card-sized ultrathin layers.
+Chromatographic runs are performed within a minute for many samples in parallel, meaning runs/sample below a second in a user-friendly and eco-friendly environment.
+This new discipline is highly disruptive.
+Read more in a as well as OCLab1, OCLab2 ...
+OCLab3 is coming in 2021!
+Link to the open-source platform for file download.

 HPTLC-EDA-HRMS as quantitative bioanalytical tool that points to effects

-HPTLC coupled with bioactivity-based detection by Aliivibrio fischeri and Bacillus subtilis bacteria or a genetically modified yeast strain (pYES/pYAS assays) is combined with high resolution mass spectrometry (HRMS).
+HPTLC coupled with bioactivity-based detection by Aliivibrio fischeri and Bacillus subtilis bacteria or genetically modified yeast strains (pYES/pYAS assays, including antagonistic effect detection pYEAS/pYAAS assays) or enzymatic detections is combined with high resolution mass spectrometry (HRMS).
 On the example of screening for bioactive natural products in marine sponges this effective analytical approach was demonstrated via HPTLC-UV/Vis/FLD-bioactivity-HRMS (6, Chinese).
 All the following information was reached by a single HPTLC separation: (I) up to 30 sponges (just lyophilized, dissolved and centrifuged) were screened matrix-robust at one go for natural bioactive secondary products (UV/Vis/FLD/EDA images), (II) high producers of bioactive products were identified, (III) information on the range of bioactive products produced by the sponge was given and (IV) the sum formula was obtained from bioactive zones of interest.
-Read more in the latest original research paper and or latest updated review).
+Read more in an original research paper or in the latest review.

 Targeted and fast.
-Say NO to waste data or unnecessary MS system contaminations!
+Say NO to data recording of matrix and background or unnecessary MS system contaminations!